lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     Amount of memory, in MB, a single Quantum execution of a particular pipetask will need (e.g., 2048).

+**memoryMultiplier**, optional
+    A positive number greater than 1.0 controlling how fast memory increases between consecutive runs for jobs which failed due to insufficient memory.

+    The memory limit increases in a (approximately) geometric manner between consecutive executions with ``memoryMultiplier`` playing a role of the common ratio.
+First time, the job is run with memory limit determined by ``requestMemory``.
+If it fails due to the insufficient memory, it will be retried with a new memory limit equal to the product of the ``memoryMultiplier`` and the memory usage from the previous attempt.

+    The process will continue until number of retires reaches its limit determined by ``numberOfRetries`` (5 by default) *or* the resultant memory limit exceeds the memory available on a given computational resource (e.g. a HTCondor pool).

+    If the ``memoryMultiplier`` is negative or less than 1.0, it will be ignored and memory requirements will not change between runs.

+    At the moment, this feature is only supported by the HTCondor plugin.

+**numberOfRetries**, optional
+    The maximum number of retries allowed for a job (must be non-negative).
+    The default value is ``None`` meaning that the job will be run only once.
+    However, if automatic memory scaling is enabled (``memoryMultiplier`` is set), the default value 5 will be used if ``numberOfRetries`` was not set explicitly.

 **requestCpus**, optional
     Number of cpus that a single Quantum execution of a particular pipetask will need (e.g., 1).